badicev/badicev/README.md

 <h3 align="center">🌱 I’m currently learning Sequence Models</h3>
+<h3 align="center">🤖 Sometimes I suspect that I may be a human-looking computer.
+Because when I was a kid, I used to have a lot of dreams made up of zeros and ones.</h3>

 <h3 align="center">Connect with me:</h3>
 <p align="center">
 <a href="https://linkedin.com/in/basak-dilara-cevik" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="basak-dilara-cevik" height="30" width="40" /></a>